-The entrance exam is taken by every child who applies to join the first year at age 11.
+The Entrance Exam is taken by every child who applies to join the First Year at age 11.

 The exam is held at the school in the January before the child’s year of entry.
-Candidates spend the whole day at school and a free lunch is provided.

 Parents will receive their child’s exam number, a list of items they need to bring with them and car parking details a few days before the exam.